heptarch/heptarch.github.io/drafts/portfolio.md

 1}^{n} \omega_k \mu_k + \gamma \left(\Omega - \sum_{k=1}^{n-1}\omega_k\right).
 $$

-To maximize this,
+This has no local maxima, so we have to search at the edge of the feasible region.
+In fact, it's clear that just invest all our money in the bet with maximum return:

 $$
 P^* = \Omega B_{k^*}, \quad k^* = \text{argmax}_k\,\mu_k.
 $$

-Putting all your eggs in one basket seems like a bad idea.
+But putting all your eggs in one basket seems like a bad idea.
+My intuition is that to optimize my portfolio, my investment should include a spread of high-risk, high-return and low-risk, low-return bets.
 What have we missed?

 <div style="background-color: #cfc ; padding: 10px; border: 1px
 solid green; line-height:1.5">